Toward Structural Controllability and Predictability in Directed Networks: Experiments

 We also observe the effect of critical links on predictability for various data sparsities on both networks (Fig.~\ref{figS2}).
 It can be seen that the value of \emph{SRI} increases as the data become denser for both networks, suggesting that the influence of structural reciprocity is more significant for dense data, which is also validated in Fig.~\ref{figS3}).
 Owing to the apparent structural difference, the ER network tends to be split into isolated communities when the network is too sparse, resulting in more critical links for sparse data and more non-critical links for a high-density network.
 On the contrary, although the ratio of critical links decreases slightly with increasing data density for BA network the value of $SRI$ still increases along with the increasement of data density.
 In the BA network, nodes are inclined to connect with large-degree ones, leading to a large number of small-degree driver nodes, thus making the network difficult to control.
 As the consequence, the critical links that attach those small-degree ones to central nodes are relatively easily predicted.

 In addition, the link centrality properties for both synthetic networks based on the corresponding line graphs are shown comprehensively in Fig.~\ref{figS4}.
-Similar to the experimental results of real networks, it can be seen that the values of critical links are generally smaller than other links in all centrality metrics.
-As the closeness index represents the marginal characteristic (Fig.~\ref{figS4}B and Fig.~\ref{figS4}F) of critical links from the perspective of the dynamics process, it suggests that critical links lie not in the central area of the two synthetic networks, but they locate very far from the core region, and difference between the two links is significantly larger on BA networks.
-This phenomenon is additionally demonstrated by the k-shell decomposition analysis (Fig.~\ref{figS4}D and Fig.~\ref{figS4}H) where the vital nodes in the transformed line graph shall be inclined to be at the core region.
-Results from betweenness index (Fig.~\ref{figS4}C and Fig.~\ref{figS4}G) further suggest that the small fraction of critical links makes little contribution to the network connectivity for both ER and BA graphs. \\
+Similar to the experimental results of real networks, it can be seen that the values of critical links are generally smaller than trivial links in all centrality metrics.
+As the closeness index represents the marginal characteristic (Fig.~\ref{figS4}C and Fig.~\ref{figS4}D) of critical links from the perspective of the dynamics process, it suggests that critical links lie not in the central area of the two synthetic networks, but they locate very far from the core region, and difference between the two links is significantly larger on BA networks.
+This phenomenon is additionally demonstrated by the k-shell decomposition analysis (Fig.~\ref{figS4}G and Fig.~\ref{figS4}H) where the vital nodes in the transformed line graph shall be inclined to be at the core region.
+Results from betweenness index (Fig.~\ref{figS4}E and Fig.~\ref{figS4}F) further suggest that the small fraction of critical links makes little contribution to the network connectivity for both ER and BA graphs.
+Besides, the non-monotonic curves in Fig.~\ref{figS4}E and Fig.~\ref{figS4}F originate from the fact that most of the node pairs in the network are unreachable when $k=1$. \\